To find a pediatrician or pediatric specialist, please search our directory.

-Child Life specialists at Johns Hopkins All Children’s Hospital use developmental, educational and therapeutic interventions and play to help patients and their families cope with illness, injury, treatment and hospitalization.
-Our team works closely with families and health care staff to support each child’s physical and emotional needs during their hospital stay.
+Child life specialists at Johns Hopkins All Children’s Hospital use developmental, educational and therapeutic interventions and play to help patients and their families cope with illness, injury, treatment and hospitalization.
+Our team works closely with families and health care staff to support each child’s physical and emotional needs during their medical experience.

-Our nationally certified Child Life specialists provide care and support for newborns to age 18 and strive to reduce fear and stress as much as possible.
+Our internationally certified child life specialists provide care and support for newborns to age 21 and strive to reduce fear and stress as much as possible.
 Through therapy, coping support and play, our specialists provide activities to help patients and their families better understand a diagnosis and manage stressful health care experiences.

-Our team provides helpful resources to help patients and families feel more comfortable and prepared during their hospital stay.
+Our team provides helpful resources to help both inpatients and outpatients feel more comfortable and prepared during their hospital experience.

 Our volunteers play an important role in the experiences of our patients and families.
 Learn about our opportunities and find the option that is best for you.

 We know that you want the best possible care for your child.
-Our team is happy to provide activities and tools to help.
+Our team is happy to provide education, coping support and play opportunities.

 We're ready to work with you to explain your options and discuss ways to support your child's physical and emotional needs.